Autumn Equinox, Fused Vertebra & Balance

 by Amy Martin

-Thought I’d done pretty good until I went hiking on uneven ground.
-Holy moly, the inner ear just couldn’t react quick enough.
+A sobering experience.
+I thought I’d done pretty good with the vestibular retraining until I went hiking on uneven ground.
+The inner ear just couldn’t react quickly enough.
 But the C1-2 gyroscope could have.
+The depression was swift: Would I ever be able to do real hiking again?

 And he was right.
 On this day when the Earth spinning on its tilted axis finds a moment of balance, I am celebrating the process with it, knowing that we all seek in one way or another the balance I crave.